brenthargrave/yakbak/README.md

 #### options

 - `dirname` the path where recorded responses will be written (required).
-- `noRecord` if true, requests will return a 404 error if the tape doesn't exist
+- `record` (default: false) if true, requests are proxied and responses recorded.
+If false, requests will return a 404 error if tape matching a request doesn't exist.
 - `hash(req, body)` provide your own IncomingMessage hash function

 ### with node's http module